CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 * `isSendSubmitter` Defines if the name of the editor that started the workflow is sent to GlobalLink as part of the submission.
     (_optional_, default: `false`, type:`Boolean`)
+* `submissionInstructionType` Defines the type of the submission instruction.
+    (_optional_, default: `text-bmp`, type:`String`).
+It controls the optionally applied pre-processing of the instructions prior to sending it to GlobalLink.
+For details of possible values see `GCSubmissionInstructionType`.

 Be aware that the `dayOffsetForDueDate` can only be configured in the global Settings location.